timperi/c64-wedge-psu-pcb/README.md

 All of the components I've used are rated for at least 3A, so please use at least 0.5mm wire to short the L2 pads in order to stay within specs.
 I am not sure about the wire thickness, but 0.5mm is definitely more than enough.

 I measured the ripple voltage with this design, using a regular C64 as a load.
-The average ripple voltage for this setup was below 10mV peak to peak.
+The average ripple voltage for this setup was around 10mV peak to peak.
 I was using 20MHz bandwith filtering and High-resolution mode in the scope while measuring.
 Measuring point was at the output pads, using a very short ground lead.

 <br clear="all">